 - While he doesn't fully change clothes in his Flash Combos, Ryu dons Dudley's boxing gloves in one of them and performs one of his throws.

-- Ibuki's aerial kunai throw move and Kasumi Suzaku super has her don Rolento's outfit since her kunai throw is similar to Rolento's Stinger special from the Alpha series. this became Hilarious in Hindsight when Ibuki and Rolento were paired up in Street Fighter X Tekken.
+- Ibuki's aerial kunai throw move and Kasumi Suzaku super has her don Rolento's outfit since her kunai throw is similar to Rolento's Stinger special from the Alpha series. this became pretty funny years later when Ibuki and Rolento were paired up in Street Fighter X Tekken.

 - One of Akuma's winquotes tells the opponent to stick to playing "puzzle games", referencing Super Puzzle Fighter II Turbo, the spiritual predecessor.
 Dan also offers to teach his beaten opponents about playing "puzzle games".